LucasXavierChurchman/Sentiment-vs-Excitement/README.md

 ## Motivation:
 To most NBA fans, the 2016 Finals was one of the most legendary playoff series of all time.
 The Cleveland Cavaliers, led the greatest player on the planet, Lebron James, squared off against defending champions and regular season record setting Golden State Warriors, starring soon-to-be back-to-back league MVP Steph Curry.
 It's hard to overstate the hype going into the series and it delivered in every way.
 The underdog Cavs eventually won in 7 games after being down 3-1, a first for an NBA final series.
 Fans everywhere went wild.

 But how wild?
 And who did?
 Can we determine, quantatatively, the excitement of Cavaliers fans when the finally ended their city's 52 year championship drought?
 What about the disappointment of Warriors fans for not finishing a near perfect season?
-Can we guage the reaction of fans across the world when [the block heard around the world](https://youtu.be/wgVOgGLtPtc?t=177) happened?
+Can we gauge the reaction of fans across the world when [the block heard around the world](https://youtu.be/wgVOgGLtPtc?t=177) happened?

 Let's try and find out.